FormidableLabs/victory/docs/src/content/docs/victory-line.md

 `VictoryLine` supplies the following props to its `dataComponent`: `data`, `events`, `groupComponent`, `interpolation`, `origin` (for polar charts), `polar`, `scale`, `style`

+_note:_ Because `VictoryLine` renders a single element to represent the entire dataset, the `dataComponent` it renders will not have access to `datum` like the `dataComponent` elements rendered by other Victory components such as `VictoryScatter`.

 See the [Custom Components Guide][] for more detail on creating your own `dataComponents`

 _default:_ `<Curve/>`